Gautham495/react-native-craby-base64/README.md

 Most Base64 libraries in React Native and in the JS world:

-- run in JS (slow)
+- Run in JS (slow)
-- allocate unnecessary buffers
+- Allocate unnecessary buffers
-- cannot handle large binary payloads efficiently
+- Cannot handle large binary payloads efficiently
-- do not use JSI/TurboModules
+- Do not use JSI/TurboModules
-- do not support Rust (fastest safe implementation)
+- Do not support Rust (fastest safe implementation)

 `react-native-craby-base64` solves all of this: